 The appropriate classification of investments is determined at the time of purchase and such designation is reevaluated at each balance sheet date.
-As ofDecember 31, 2019 and 2018, marketable securities in the amount of approximately \$116.5 million and \$1.1 million, consist of certificates of deposit with various financial institutions with maturity dates from four months to twenty-four months (see fair value measurements of financial instruments below).
+As of December 31, 2020 and 2019, investments in marketable securities in the amount of approximately \$67.7 million and \$116.5 million, respectively, consisted of equity securities and certificates of deposit with various financial institutions, reported at fair value, with maturity dates from four months to twenty-four months (see fair value measurements of financial instruments below).
 Investments in certificates of deposits are classified as Level 1 investments in the fair value hierarchy.

-Receivables and Receivables - Related Parties
+Receivables, Receivables - Related Parties, Loan Receivables and Loan Receivables - Related Parties

-The Company's receivables are comprised of accounts receivable, capitation and claims receivable, risk pool settlements and incentive receivables, management fee income and other receivables.
+The Company's receivables are comprised of accounts receivable, capitation and claims receivable, risk pool settlements, management fee income, incentive receivables, and other receivables.
 Accounts receivable are recorded and stated at the amount expected to be collected.